 Castner Rapalee left the Empire Coke Co. in 1934 to stake his own claim in the fuel business, founding the Rapalee Coal and Fuel Corp.
 He operated this business until it was sold in 1945, whereafter he began a lengthy career as a real estate broker.
-Through his many business dealings throughout the 1920s, 30s and 40s Rapalee garnered a reputation as one of Geneva's most prominent business leaders, and proved to be a man of many hats when it came to his involvement in Geneva civic affairs.
-Rapalee was a former President of the Geneva Real Estate Board, a director of the Geneva Chamber of Commerce, a past director and president of the Geneva Industries Inc., and had served as a member of the Geneva Board of Public Works from 1928 to 1933.
-Following his service on the Board of Public Works, Rapalee was elected as Ontario County Supervisor in 1938, and subsequently held this post until 1942.
+Through his many business dealings throughout the 1920s, 30s, and 40s Rapalee garnered a reputation as one of Geneva's most prominent business leaders and proved to be a man of many hats when it came to his involvement in Geneva civic affairs.
+Rapalee was a former President of the Geneva Real Estate Board, a director of the Geneva Chamber of Commerce, a past director and president of the Geneva Industries Inc., as well as a member of the Geneva Board of Public Works from 1928 to 1933.
+Following his service on the Board of Public Works, Rapalee was elected as Ontario County Supervisor in 1938 and subsequently held this post until 1942.

 Rapalee in his later years, from the March 27, 1969 Geneva Daily Times.